-A more advanced setup is the newsroom and video integration which involves several other Vizrt products such as Viz Video Hub, Viz Content Pilot, Viz Gateway and third party systems such as a newsroom and database system.
+A more advanced setup is the newsroom and video integration which involves several other Vizrt products such as a Vizrt MAM system, Viz Content Pilot, Viz Gateway and third party systems such as a newsroom and database system.

 As a replacement on the newsroom side it is also possible to integrate Viz Trio with Avid iNEWS ControlAir using Viz Device Manger instead of Viz Gateway.